skiselev/monster-fdc/README.md

 * U4 - GD75232N RS-232 Transceivers
   * Texas Instruments SN75185N, SN75C185
 * U5 - 128 KiB Flash ROM
-  * Most 128 KiB, 256 KiB, and 512 KiB Flash ROM ICs in DIP-32 package supporting 5V-only operation.
-Note that only first 32 KiB will be used regardless of the ROM capacity
+  * Most 128 KiB Flash ROM ICs in DIP-32 package supporting 5V-only operation
   * Microchip/SST SST39SF010A, SST39SF020, SST39SF040
   * AMD Am29F010, Am29F020
   * Winbond W29EE011
   * Atmel AT29C010A
   * Greenliant/SST SST29EE010/GLS29EE010
+  * 256 KiB, and 512 KiB Flash ROM ICs in DIP-32 package supporting 5V-only operation can be used as well, but are not currently supported by the built-in configuration utility and xiflash utility
+  * Note that only first 32 KiB will be used regardless of the ROM capacity
 * U6 - 32 KiB or 8 KiB EEPROM
   * Atmel AT28C256, AT28C64B
 * U7 - CD74HCT688E Magnitude Comparator